NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/IVD. Automatic Learning and Enforcement of Authorization Rules in Online Social Networks.md

 ---
 Collaboration with Facebook engineers to develop a tool that prevents malicious HTTP requests from accessing sensitive resources in large-scale web applications.
 Likely invariants are automatically identified from testing or pre-release stages to prevent authorization bugs.
 White-box approach that sits between back-end code and database

+==Front-end software role in HTTP requests tampering==:
+- *Bypass of client-side authorization checks*: sometimes the web server logic processes HTTP requests assuming information that depends on client-side authorization checks, which can be bypassed
-==Front-end software role in HTTP requests tampering==: *API discovery* (legitimate use of the web application allows an attacker to understand the arguments of requests and subsequent responses).
-This can be a manual trial and error process, or can be automated.
+- *API discovery*: legitimate use of the web application allows an attacker to understand the arguments of requests and subsequent responses.
+The threat model considers the presence of a regular user account, and a user who is logged in or logged out).
+This can be a manual trial and error process, or can be automated

 ## Context